 #3 – Get a Favorite Bottle or Mug

 Single-use bottles and coffee cups are two major polluters.
 While they’re covered in recycling symbols, they rarely make it to an actual recycling plant, adding to the bigger and bigger piles of trash that leech out carcinogenic microplastics.
 It’s gotta stop.

 Why not carry your own reusable bottle and mug?
 A good bottle can keep you hydrated while making an unmistakable fashion statement that single-use is for suckers.
 Plus it can double as a hammer, a writing surface and even a headrest when you’re desperate.

 #4 – Zap Ziploc Woes

-There’s definitely a need for small, airtight bags, but Ziploc bags are not the answer.
+There’s definitely a need for small, airtight bags, but single-use Ziploc bags are not the answer.
 An obvious way to reduce plastic bag waste is to wash and reuse them, but that isn’t always easy or even possible.